 A natural toothpaste is one where the ingredients all come from plants or naturally occurring sources, rather than being manufactured in man-made processes.
 Davids Natural Toothpaste ticks this box and the ingredients are EWG verified, and 98% of ingredients come from the US.
 Additionally, this toothpaste is actually made in California.

-If you're looking for a natural toothpaste that can also whiten your teeth, check out your options for activated charcoal toothpaste, which many people believe is the best toothpaste for whitening naturally.
-In this article we explain how it will help whiten your teeth and give you recommendations for charcoal toothpaste.
+If you're looking for a natural toothpaste that can also whiten your teeth, check out your options for activated charcoal toothpaste, which many people believe is a good option for whitening naturally.
+In this article, we explain how it will help whiten your teeth and give you recommendations for charcoal toothpaste.

 Best plastic-free